spsforks/google-sanitizers-wiki/AddressSanitizerAlgorithm.md

-`MemToShadow(ShadowAddr)` falls into the `ShadowGap` region which is unaddressible.
+`MemToShadow(ShadowAddr)` falls into the `ShadowGap` region which is unaddressable.
 So, if the program tries to directly access a memory location in the shadow region, it will crash.

 ### 64-bit